kryptokrona/hugin-api/README.md

 # Code Coverage

 We are using C8 as the tool to execute the code coverage.
-This is not currently implemented.
-An issue exists to do this: https://github.com/kryptokrona/hugin-cache/issues/4
+We have a global threshold of 75%, this will probably increase a little over time when we optimize our code.
+But for now we will use 75%.
+To run all test and get code coverage results run the command:

+- `npm run code-coverage`

+To be able to view in detail we can generate the report in HTML, we run the following command (it will automatically open it in your default browser):

+- `npm run code-coverage-report`

 # Build, Test and Deployment